brodieorefice/FellaCoin/README.md

 # Trading Rules Agreement

-**This Trading Rules Agreement** ("Agreement") is entered into effective December 21 ("Effective Date") and outlines the obligations, restrictions, and procedures for the trading team monitoring a highly unstable meme coin release.
+**This Trading Rules Agreement** ("Agreement") is entered into effective December 21 ("Effective Date") and outlines the obligations, restrictions, and procedures for the trading team monitoring a meme coin release.

 ---